ez-md/led_matrix_raspberry-pi/README.md

-# led_matrix_raspberry-pi
+#YouTube Live Subsciber Counter
-## This is a raspberry based project to display a live YouTube subscriber count of a channel.
-It uses a LED Matrix as a display.
+This uses a raspberry pi and an LED Matrix to display subscriber count of youtube account.

+It can also be used to view any messages.

+In my example, it shows a one time welcome message, current time, Youtube Channel name and the subcriber count.
+Then it loops back to the time.